NU-CS337-Angeli-Javi-Sam/Proj-2/README.md

 handle_navigation_utterance handles commands related to switching between steps, it moves the step pointer up and changes the current instruction text to the next step in the instructions linked list.

-handle_meta_utterance handles commands about the recipe as a whole such as "show me all instructions" or "show me all ingredients
+handle_meta_utterance handles commands about the recipe as a whole such as "show me all instructions" or "show me all ingredients"

 handle_transformation_utterance handles transformation requests to turn recipe into any of the 6 variations we added to the virtual chef.
 This simply calls the substitute_recipe function in RecipeSubstitutes to create a new recipe using the old recipe virtual chef used to work on.